michaelmior/NoSE/CONTRIBUTING.md

 #### Which branch?

-For developing new features and bug fixes, the `master` branch should be pulled and built upon.
+For developing new features and bug fixes, the `main` branch should be pulled and built upon.

 ### Step 2: Branch